When you work online, nothing stays the same. Change happens almost every day.

 Perhaps you discover that a Google algorithm update has negatively affected your organic traffic.

-There are so many ways that your routines of working online can change.
-These usually mean stepping out of your comfort to either adapt to them or, in most cases, fix them.
+There are so many ways that your routines of working online can change in the short term.
+These usually mean stepping out of your comfort zone to either adapt to them or, in most cases, fix them.

 If your relationship to work is that you are a dedicated creature of habit, then working online is not going to sit well with you.
 There will be days when you start feeling overwhelmed.